 - Check that water level in bilge is minimal.
-Verify that the bilge pump is operating by turning the bilge pump switch to MANUAL and listening for the pump running and check to see that bilge water is being pumped overboard. - Close the engine compartment and turn on the battery switch located under the cockpit wet bar.

-4. Check fuel level.
+Verify that the bilge pump is operating by turning the bilge pump switch to MANUAL and listening for the pump running and check to see that bilge water is being pumped overboard. - 3.
+Check fuel level.
 Be sure you have enough fuel for your trip.
-Remember the "1/3 Rule": Use no more than 1/3 of your fuel for outbound trip; use 1/3 of the fuel for return trip; keep 1/3 for reserve in case of emergency.
+Remember the "Rule of Thirds": Use no more than 1/3 of your fuel for outbound trip; use 1/3 of the fuel for return trip; keep 1/3 for reserve in case of emergency.

-5. Run bilge blowers for at least 4 minutes before attempting to start engine
+4. Run bilge blowers for at least 4 minutes before attempting to start engine